• Posted Date: 05/02/2023

 Without consulting a doctor, you cannot get any oral antibiotics like amoxicillin and penicillin.
 Having said that, it is possible to obtain antibiotics without visiting a physical doctor, a video or phone call is a great way to receive an antibiotic prescription while remaining at home.

-With any health insurance policy in the UK, you can get virtual GP consultation and request an antibiotics prescription if needed.
+With any health insurance policy in the UK, you can get a virtual GP consultation and request an antibiotics prescription if needed.

 When a pharmacist may not be able to help